malloydata/malloy/docs/_src/malloy_by_example.md

     avg_distance is distance.avg()
 }

-source: airports is table('malloy-data.faa.airports') {
+source: airports is table('bigquery:malloy-data.faa.airports') {

   join_many: flights on code = flights.origin  // <-- each airport has many flights